Destination Ready 2020-21 Awarded Projects

-Learn about the 35 awarded projects and anticipated outcomes, as of April 28, 2021 below:
+Learn about the 35 awarded projects below.

 Discover Your Forest Trailhead Signs ($12,500) to install temporary signage at 100 trailheads in the Deschutes and Ochoco National Forests that will promote stewardship by providing visitors access to resources and information to get involved in supporting their national forests.
 Outcomes include:

 - Greater number of volunteers on the Deschutes and Ochoco National Forests.

 - Higher level of donations going into projects on the Deschutes and Ochoco National Forests.

 - Visitors to the 100 signed trailheads are practicing stewardship.

 - A reduction to resource damage at targeted recreation areas.

 - The U.S. Forest Service is seen as meeting the needs of locals and visitors from all backgrounds and addressing the public’s concerns related to high use.

 - Bilingual signage is recognized as a positive step in community engagement.